flimflam-austin/hugo-cms-test/content/quick_reads/20210302-qtd-dare-mighty-things/index.md

   - order: 0
     useCheckmark: false
     body: >-
-      > _“Far better it is to dare mighty things, to win glorious triumphs, even though checkered by failure, than to take rank with those poor spirits who neither enjoy much nor suffer much, because they live in the gray twilight that knows not victory nor defeat.”_
+      <div><blockquote><em>“Far better it is to dare mighty things, to win
+      glorious triumphs, even though checkered by failure, than to take rank with those poor spirits who neither enjoy much nor suffer much, because they live in the gray twilight that knows not victory nor defeat.”</em></blockquote><p></p></div>
     citation: PRES.
 T. ROOSEVELT
     _key: 433dffe28305
   - order: 1
     useCheckmark: true
     body: >-
-      The three hidden words on NASA's Perseverance rover's parachute reading "dare mighty things" are from an 1899 speech by Pres.
-T. Roosevelt (then NY governor) in which he emphasizes the need to embrace challenges, advising "not to shirk difficulties, but to overcome them; not to seek ease, but to know how to wrest triumph from toil and risk."
+      <p>The three hidden words on NASA's Perseverance rover's parachute reading
+      "dare mighty things" are from an 1899 speech by Pres.
+T. Roosevelt (then NY governor) in which he emphasizes the need to embrace challenges, advising "not to shirk difficulties, but to overcome them; not to seek ease, but to know how to wrest triumph from toil and risk."</p>
     citation: VIEW SOURCES
     _key: 77953f985954